rdaum/moor/doc/ARCHITECTURE.md

 To provide a more modern web-based interface, a `web` host process is provided.
 This is a simple HTTP server which provides a RESTful API for interacting with the system for login, verb execution, and property retrieval.
-The web host process additionally maintains a WebSockets connecton to the daemon process for sending commands and receiving narrative events in the same style as the telnet interface.
-In the future, additional WebSockts modalities will be provided for receiving structured JSON events to provide a richer user interface.
+The web host process additionally maintains a WebSockets connection to the daemon process for sending commands and receiving narrative events in the same style as the telnet interface.
+In the future, additional WebSockets modalities will be provided for receiving structured JSON events to provide a richer user interface.

 In addition to these, a `console` host process is provided.
 This is a simple command-line interface which is used for